 Money Purchase Plan: ML&P employees transferred as of the Effective Date into the Chugach Bargaining Units will continue to be eligible to participate in the Money Purchase Plan.
 Chugach agrees to make contributions equal to 1.9% of each employee's gross wages to the Alaska Electrical Workers Money Purchase Plan (Annuity Plan).
-Employees may also voluntarily contribute to the Alaska Electrical Workers Money Purchase Plan upon presentation of a properly signed authorization form to the employer.
-Chugach agrees to withhold and forward voluntary contributions authorized by an employee.
+Employees may also voluntarily contribute to the Alaska Electrical Workers Money Purchase Plan upon presentation of a properly signed authorization form to the employee.
 This authorization for deduction may be discontinued at any time by the employee, but there must be a three (3) month waiting period prior to reinstatement of the deduction.